 Founded in 2008, Albuquerque, New Mexico startup Growstone has taken in $1.2 million in funding so far to develop a patented manufacturing process that takes waste glass from the landfill and recycles it into customizable products ranging from substrates for advanced hydroponic growing systems to soil amendments to improve soil structure and texture.
 The process involves crushing the glass bottles into an extremely soft powder, so soft, it feels like flour.
 That powder is then transformed into various products like this one:

 The production facilities are located at landfills so it’s even more green.

 It seems like some MBA put together a financial model for an indoor farming operation that looked too good to be true, shared it with every venture capitalist out there, and then everyone started throwing money at pretty much the same idea.
 It’s basically about using technology to grow stuff you can sell at a premium in local supermarkets and restaurants while saving money on things like transportation costs, pesticides, tractors, and humans.
 It must be really lucrative because these eleven startups have collectively raised more than $900 million so far.
-The indoor farming market seems a bit crowded though, so we’ll check back in a few years’ time and see which startups are still growing and which startups have died on the vine.
+The urban agriculture market seems a bit crowded though, so we’ll check back in a few years’ time and see which startups are still growing and which startups have died on the vine.

 Become a premium member and get access to hundreds of premium articles, reports and additional content.